-Interruptions are the top challenge remote workers face during hybrid meetings.
-If you're a remote employee or have ever joined a video meeting, you've probably experienced the dreaded sound of echoes.
+Interruptions are the top challenge remote workers face during remote meetings.
+If you're a remote employee or have ever joined a video call, you've probably experienced the dreaded sound of echoes.
 You might be trying your best to participate in the conversation, and then suddenly, everything you say echoes right back into your ears.
 It completely prevents you from being able to think, let alone contribute to the discussion.

 Your train of thought goes right out the window, and when you say, "I'm suddenly hearing an echo," everyone else shrugs their shoulders and moves on.
 You try to do whatever you can to fix it, like play with the volume on your computer or re-join the video meeting, but by the time you figure it out, you're off track and your productivity is shot.